Milwaukee Bucks executive announces run for U.S. Senate in Wisconsin

 Team co-owners Marc Lasry (Alex Lasry’s father), Jamie Dinan and Wes Edens also have donated heavily to Democratic political candidates and causes, a rarity among U.S. pro-sports owners.
 Before the Bucks’ current ownership group took control in 2014, the team was owned by Herb Kohl, who served as a Democratic U.S. senator from 1989 to 2013.

-Alex Lasry served as an aide in the administration of former president Barack Obama and spearheaded Milwaukee’s successful attempt to land the 2020 Democratic National Convention, which was significantly pared down because of the pandemic.
+Alex Lasry served as an aide in the administration of President Barack Obama and spearheaded Milwaukee’s successful attempt to land the 2020 Democratic National Convention, which was significantly pared down because of the pandemic.

 He spurred controversy last month when it was revealed he had received the coronavirus vaccine despite not having any underlying conditions or being among the front-line workers who were slated to first receive the shots.
 Lasry explained that his wife’s uncle, a rabbi at a Milwaukee senior-living center, had called her about having extra, unused doses of the vaccine.
 Lasry’s wife declined the shot because she is pregnant, so the Bucks executive received the vaccine so it would not go to waste.

 “I just got lucky,” Lasry told the Journal Sentinel.